g-a-borrero/cosmos/Factors/Species/Human/index.md

 ## Traits

-In total, a character should have five traits from their Species.
-As a Human, your character has access to two additional traits of your choosing.
+In total, a character should have eight traits from their Species.
+As a Human, your character has access to five additional non-Physical traits of your choosing.